Combatd/Machine-Learning-with-AWS-DeepComposer/README.md

 * The generated composition is returned.
 * The user can hear the composition in the console.
 * The user can share the composition to SoundCloud.

+## Training Architecture

+## How to measure the quality of the music we’re generating:
+* We can monitor the loss function to make sure the model is converging
+* We can check the similarity index to see how close is the model to mimicking the style of the data.
+When the graph of the similarity index smoothes out and becomes less spikey, we can be confident that the model is converging
+* We can listen to the music created by the generated model to see if it's doing a good job.
+The musical quality of the model should improve as the number of training epochs increases.

+### Workflow for Training

+* User launch a training job from the AWS DeepComposer console by selecting hyperparameters and data set filtering tags
+* The backend consists of an API Layer (API gateway and lambda) write request to DynamoDB
+* Triggers a lambda function that starts the training workflow
+* It then uses AWS Step Funcitons to launch the training job on Amazon SageMaker
+* Status is continually monitored and updated to DynamoDB
+* The console continues to poll the backend for the status of the training job and update the results live so users can see how the model is learning

+### Challenges with GANs
+* Clean datasets are hard to obtain
+* Not all melodies sound good in all genres
+* Convergence in GAN is tricky – it can be fleeting rather than being a stable state
+* Complexity in defining meaningful quantitive metrics to measure the quality of music created